Observer-Centrism

 Axiom 1 — Coherence Conservation

-There exists a primitive quantity — coherence — that is globally conserved.
+There exists a primitive quantity — coherence — that is locally conserved at every interaction.
 It cannot be created from nothing, destroyed, or exported to an external reservoir.
 The ontology is closed.

 Axiom 2 — Observer Definition